Poland

 Country-by-country (CbC) reporting

-As required from members of the OECD Inclusive Framework within BEPS minimum standards, Poland has implemented the Country-by-Country (CbC) reporting requirements (i.e. information on the capital groups’ taxable income, tax paid, and their place of business).
-Pursuant to the domestic rules, the biggest capital groups (with consolidated revenues exceeding PLN 3,250 million if the consolidated financial statement is prepared in PLN, or EUR 750 million - or the equivalent amount converted in accordance with statutory rules) are required to submit, in Poland, the CbC report provided the ultimate parent is a Polish entity.
+As required from members of the OECD Inclusive Framework within Base Erosion and Profit Shifting (BEPS) minimum standards, Poland has implemented the CbC reporting requirements (i.e. information on the capital groups’ taxable income, tax paid, and their place of business).
+Pursuant to the domestic rules, the largest capital groups (with consolidated revenues exceeding PLN 3.250 billion if the consolidated financial statement is prepared in PLN, EUR 750 million, or the equivalent amount converted in accordance with statutory rules) are required to submit, in Poland, the CbC report, provided the ultimate parent is a Polish entity.
 In case the Polish consolidating entity is a subsidiary of a foreign capital group, the obligation is shifted abroad, but the Polish entity is required to submit information on where the report is filled.

 However, a Polish entity that is not an ultimate parent company may be required to submit a CbC report if: